Hey mama, I feel your pain. I know you’re busy. That’s why I created this list of EASY self care strategies busy moms can add to their lives.

 Now that we got the hard part out of the way (giving yourself permission to practice self-care in the first place), let’s look at some easy ways you can add self-care to your busy schedule.

-Saying NO is the easiest way to practice self-care
+Saying NO is the easiest way for moms to practice self care

 OK, give me just one minute to explain this before you assume I don’t know what I’m talking about.
 Because TRUST ME I would think I didn’t know what I was talking about, too, after reading that headline.
 Saying “no” is literally one of the hardest things for a lot of us to do.
 It’s like it gets stuck in our throats as we try to push it up EVEN THOUGH we really can’t take on another task.